Summary: This Frequently Asked Questions list (FAQ) answers questions regarding the pony play fetish as an activity between consenting adults.

 5. Why would people engage in this kind of play?

 As with any other form of BDSM play, if you asked ten different ponyplay enthusiasts this question, you probably would get ten different answers!
-Paul Reed, who publishes Equus Eroticus puts it this way: "What I find exciting about ponyplay is that I enjoy having the exchange of power: one person giving another the right and/or privilege and/or honor of being dominant.
+Paul Reed, who used to publish Equus Eroticus puts it this way: "What I find exciting about ponyplay is that I enjoy having the exchange of power: one person giving another the right and/or privilege and/or honor of being dominant.
 Women and ponies are probably the most beautiful creatures on earth.
 It's a tremendous feeling of satisfaction and eroticism out of ponyplay.
 I have them do whatever I say.
 I can have them go left or go right, or I can get off them and just spend time grooming them or whatever.
 They are completely at my disposal."

 6. What types of ponies are there?

-There are probably three main kind of ponies: Cart, Riding and Show ponies.
+There are probably three main kind of ponies: Cart, Riding and Show

 There are also subcategories of ponies, like rubber ponies, humiliation or "pleasure" ponies (used for sexual gratification), and "sissy" ponies (men dressed up as women).
 In the John Willie Bizarre series, there's even mention of "banner" ponies (ponies with some kind of advertising draped across them).